champgattorna/ghost-terraform-ecs/README.md

 4. **CI/CD Pipeline**:
     - Opening a pull request, will start the execution of the mock tests, which for the purpose of this task, will automatically "pass".
     - Once the PR is merged, the new application version will be deployed to ECS.
+Test